gnu-octave/symbolic/HOWTO-release.md

   * Update 2017-07: tagging now happens after review, by admins!

+      - Ticket should include the git hash to be tagged.

       - If packages seem ok, admin/reviewer will tag with:

           `git tag -a v2.x.y -m "Version 2.x.y"`